Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Mycobutin Capsules are contraindicated in patients who have had clinically significant hypersensitivity to rifabutin or to any other rifamycins.

-Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Mycobutin (rifabutin capsules, USP), and may range in severity from mild diarrhea to fatal colitis.
+Clostridioides difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including Mycobutin (rifabutin) Capsules, USP, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.